 Research shows that 4-year-old kindergarten programs can have a positive impact for students and their families.
 Simply expanding the kindergarten program does not in itself provide the benefits for students.
 Instead, additional time allows the program to be restructured so that activities best facilitate children’s development.

 The best experiences are “developmentally appropriate” — activities that fit the child’s stage of growth.
-Hamilton’s 4-year-old kindergarten program addresses academic needs of a traditional kindergarten curriculum at a more enriched and relaxed pace as well as providing more opportunities that support social and emotional growth.
+Hamilton’s 4-year-old kindergarten program addresses academic needs as well as providing more opportunities that support social and emotional growth.

-Students are placed in either a morning (8:45 a.m. – 11:15 a.m.) or afternoon (12:30 p.m. – 3 p.m.) session based on their home or daycare address.
+Students are placed in either a morning (8:50 a.m. – 11:30 a.m.) or afternoon (12:50 p.m. – 3:30 p.m.) session based on their home or daycare address.
 Families who register before May are notified of their session placement in May.
 Families who register after May will be notified shortly after they have completed the registration process.
 Should a family wish to switch sessions, they may make a written request to the principal after they receive their initial session placement notice.
-Willow Springs Learning Center also houses a private daycare provider, enabling parents to pay for daycare services for their children during the portion of the day when they are not participating in the kindergarten program.
-Daycare hours are 6:45 a.m. – 6 p.m., Monday through Friday.
-For more information call (414) 357-1907.

 At a glance